sabsteef/ToonHacked/README.md

-# ToonHacked
+# homebridge-ToonHacked

-### control your rooted Toon Using HomeBridge
+### control your rooted Toon (quby) Using HomeBridge

 ## Info

-this NPM packages is to connect your rooted Toon to Home Bridge. its still a work in progress
+If you rooted your toon or (quby) you probably don't have a subscription any more. this is normaly needed to connect to the toon API. with this plugin you can connect directly to the toon from your HomeBridge.

 ## How to Install
 you can install the package by connecting to your Homebridge (using SSH) and running the following command: